RomanovViacheslav/RomanovViacheslav/README.md

 1. 📱 **Messenger** - a React client for a messaging application.
 You can find the code [here](https://github.com/RomanovViacheslav/Messenger_client).

    🌐 **Express server** for supporting the **Messenger application**.
 You can find the code [here](https://github.com/RomanovViacheslav/serverSN).

+3. 🎨 **Art Gallery** - a React application that serves as an art gallery for showcasing paintings.
+You can find the code [here](https://github.com/RomanovViacheslav/artGallery).

-2. ✅ **TODO_MUI** - a project for managing to-do lists using React.
+4. ✅ **TODO_MUI** - a project for managing to-do lists using React.
 You can find the code [here](https://github.com/RomanovViacheslav/TODO_MUI).

-3. 📌 **Sticker Board** - a client-server application for creating and publishing announcements.
+5. 📌 **Sticker Board** - a client-server application for creating and publishing announcements.
 It uses React for the client-side and Happi.js for the server-side.
 You can find the code [here](https://github.com/RomanovViacheslav/Sticker_Board).

 [![codewars](https://www.codewars.com/users/Romanov%20Viacheslav/badges/small)](https://www.codewars.com/users/Romanov%20Viacheslav)